Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The citizen may also need to acquire FBI and state child abuse clearances.
 Apart from these criteria, each country determines its own requirements, including marital status, income, age, and others.

 Only a few countries support two or more adopted children, related or not, to be adopted at the same time.
-Adopting a sibling group is a lot easier than adopting two unrelated children.
+It may be possible to adopt sibling groups in certain circumstances, although local requirements across different countries will vary.

 Home study starts with you filling out paperwork, followed by an assessment of you and your house, and finally, education about the adoption process.